black-parrot-hdk/zynq-parrot/cosim/README.md

 See (this document)[https://docs.google.com/document/d/1U9XIxLkjbI1vQR5hxjk8SzqqQ3sM2hCMUXfoK3tGwBU/edit#heading=h.souq55b38m0y] for an introduction to using Zynq and Vivado.
 We highly suggest that you use the ethernet connection to the board.

 All of the FPGA versions here build automatically from script (except simple-example), and do not require any other repos except the submodules above.

+See (this document)[https://docs.google.com/document/d/1mBLb9BgQSIv25p59MPj0a4c-TfvwlfqXeuFlZFBVzAY/edit] for the architecture of the BSG Zynq shell and how it is integrated with BlackParrot.